Celtics have huge 4th, beat Warriors in Game 1 of NBA Finals - KTVZ

 Brown then scored five quick points early in the fourth and assisted on an alley-oop dunk to Robert Williams III as the Celtics pulled back within 92-87 with 9:35 remaining.
 Brown’s 3 at 8:22 made it 94-92 before Klay Thompson answered with a 3.

-Andrew Wiggins scored 20 points in his finals debut and Green grabbed 11 rebounds before fouling out with 48.3 seconds left.
+Andrew Wiggins scored six of Golden State’s first 14 points and wound up with 20 in his finals debut, Draymond Green grabbed 11 rebounds before fouling out with 48.3 seconds left.
 Thompson contributed 15 points as the Warriors began their sixth finals in eight years after making five straight trips from 2015-19 and winning three championships.

 They’ll have to win this one from behind after being 21-2 in their previous Game 1s under Steve Kerr.